Why Doggie Boot Camp Isn’t The Answer

 Very often I get contacted by potential clients who are debating whether to use my private services or send the dog off to “boot camp.”
 I don’t know about you, but that doesn’t sound very fun to me.
 When I hear “boot camp” it conjures up images of military boot camp, with pre-dawn wake ups and being yelled at, up close and personal.
 This isn’t what training should look like.
 Training should be fun – for you and your dog.
 But, these “boot camps” have grand claims of “fixing” dogs or robotic obedience promised in just a few weeks, often with a guarantee.
 The allure of sending off an untrained dog to get magically fixed and not having to do anything, except pay for it, is almost always too good to be true and here’s the main reasons why.
 (Note: There are some positive reinforcement board and train places and they are not the places I’m talking about here.
 But, places billed as kennels or camps are typically red flags.)

 Most “boot camps” use outdated, aversive or dominance methods, usually using any combination of aversive methods: yelling, leash hanging/corrections, shock/prong collars, spray bottles, citronella, fear and/or dominance.
 These methods are not only cruel and not recommended by veterinary behavior pros but can have long-lasting negative effects, especially on puppies or fearful dogs.
-As dog training is unregulated, before you hire a trainer, find out what methods they will be using and what happens when the dog makes a mistake.
+Professional licensure is not required to call yourself a dog trainer in the US so before you hire a trainer, find out what methods they will be using and what happens when the dog makes a mistake.
 This video on transparency and what questions to ask is a good guide.

 Another problem?
 Owners aren’t dog professionals, so they don’t always have a good grasp of what the dog’s “problem” really is, and they shouldn’t be expected to.
 That’s my job!
 But this can cause an owner to think a dog is merely “misbehaving” and seek out obedience training when in reality the dog may be fearful.
 To the owner, the dog isn’t doing what they are asking, so the dog is misbehaving.
 But, sending a fearful or aggressive dog off to a place that uses aversives definitely won’t help and will almost certainly make it worse.